Skip to main content

 OptionGranularityEngineering costNet effect on recipient

-Direction C — per-campaign overrideMediumSmallPartial — recurring flows untouched
+Direction C — per-campaign overrideMediumSmallPartial — flows untouched, wrong surface

 Outcome